 If you want help auditing and optimizing your Amazon channel, reach out to Kaspien.

 While customer reviews are king, the survey results indicate that shoppers view product detail pages holistically.
 When asked to rank the importance of listing features for their purchasing decision on a scale of 1-5, all options were ranked above a 3, suggesting that shoppers consider all features.

 This trend was also represented elsewhere in the survey results:

-Read about other marketing insights in our free whitepaper, The State of Amazon Marketing.
+Read about other marketing insights in our free eBook, 100+ Tips for Mastering Amazon Marketing.

 Update: Amazon retired the Early Reviewer Program on April 25, 2021.